 Brad C. Wilcox is a storyteller.
 He is an actor, songwriter, singer, and novelist, among other things.
 Storyteller seems to cover it all.

 Brad was born in Michigan and raised in Colorado, but has lived in Los Angeles for almost all of his adult life.
-He discovered his singing and theatrical talents when his friends talked him into joining the choir his junior year in high school.
-“There are girls!” they enthused.
-“And we go on choir trips with them.
-It’s not all boys like the sports teams’ trips!”
+He discovered his singing and theatrical talents when his friends talked him into joining the choir his junior year in high school, not because anyone had ever heard him sing—they hadn’t, and neither had he—but because there were girls.
+Unlike joining a sports team, choir was co-ed.

 So with that undeniable call of youth, he joined.
-And with the wonderful guidance and passion of Jeannie Miller, his choir teacher, found out he could actually sing pretty well.
-And needless to say, the choir trips were an absolute blast.
+And with the wonderful guidance and passion of Jeannie Miller, his choir teacher, found out he could actually sing pretty well, even getting accepted into the Western Slope Honor Choir.

 Life was changed forever.